dingxiong/dingxiong.github.io/_posts/2025-09-24-you-broke-debugging-after-you-apt-install-gdb.md

 0x7f75d0bf1000     0x7f75d0bf2000     0x1000     0x3000  rw-p   /usr/lib/x86_64-linux-gnu/libdl.so.2 (deleted)
 ```

-not just `libdl` but also `libm.so` and a few other shared libs.
+Not just `libdl` but also `libm.so` and a few other shared libs.
 Nice!
 This
 must be related because I did not see `(deleted)` on my local host.

 `(deleted)` means the file was deleted, but its content was still used by the
-process and existing in memory.
+process and it exits in memory.
 Think about `mmap` and then deleting the
 physical file.
 I checked the file path, it did exist in disk.
-It was not
-deleted.
-I expressed my confusion to Chatgpt, and it told me that the shared
+I expressed my
+confusion to Chatgpt, and it told me that the shared lib might be upgraded with
-lib might be upgraded, and the file path kept unchanged.
-Chatgpt said I might
+the file path kept unchanged.
+Chatgpt said I might have upgraded `libc`.
+I was
-have upgraded `libc`.
-I was very suspicious about this answer because it was
+very suspicious about this answer because it was not the first time Chatgpt
-not the first time Chatgpt lied to me.
+lied to me.

-I took a break for two hours because my daughter would not sleep if I do not
+I took a break for two hours because my daughter would not sleep if I did not
-sleep.
-So I closed my eyes lying on the bed and thought about what I had done
+sleep at the same time.
+I closed my eyes lying on the bed and thought about
-after logging into this machine.
-I did `apt-get install procps` because I want
+what I had done after logging into this machine.
+I did `apt-get install procps`
-to use `ps`, then did `apt-get installl gdb` and `uv pip install memray` and
+because I wanted to use `ps`, then did `apt-get installl gdb` and
-`apt-get install neovim` because I want to write some C code to test my
+`uv pip install memray` and `apt-get install neovim` because I wanted to write
-hypothesis.
-Nothing I could think of to be related to `libc` or `ld`.
+some C code to test my hypothesis.
+Nothing I could think of to be related to
+`libc` or `ld`.

 Wait a minute! `apt-get install gdb`!
 I found my daughter was already asleep,
 and I went to my laptop, logged into another similar production box, and type
 `apt-get install --simulate gdb`.
 It actually automatically upgrades `glibc`!
 Holy shit.
-I quickly compile `gdb` from source, and then ran
+I quickly compiled `gdb` from source, and then ran
 `memray attach <pid>`.
 And it worked!

-That was the full story.
-I know this isn't significant at all in my people's
+This is the full story.
+I know this isn't significant at all in many people's
 view.
 We are never short of gotchas in the Linux world.
 But I kind of feel this
 is a good lesson for me.
 I started to appreciate the difficulty of problems
 that Arch Linux faces.
-It is not easy for long-running servers.
-Meanwhile,
+It is not easy to do rolling upgrade for long-running
-there still some puzzle I do not fully resolve. `(delete)` means file
+servers.
+Meanwhile, there is still some puzzle I do not fully resolve.
-deleted/updated on the disk, but still memory has it, so it should continue to
+`(delete)` means file was deleted/updated on the disk, but still memory has it,
-work, but why `gdb` must rely on physical existence.
-Maybe take a step, I could
+so in principle, it should continue to work, but why `gdb` must need the
-not find any manual/documentation discusses this gotcha. `gdb` relying on
+physical existence.
+Moreover, I could not find any manual/documentation
-physical existence is just my guess/observation!
+discussing this gotcha. `gdb` relying on physical existence is just my
+guess/observation!